LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

    // Create a vector holding some integer index values std::vector<int> idx = {0, 2, 3, 4, 7, 8, 9, 53};

-   // Create list segment with these loop indices where the indices are
+   // Create list segment with these indices where the indices are
    // stored in the CUDA device memory space camp::resources::Resource cuda_res{camp::resources::Cuda()};
    RAJA::TypedListSegment<int> idx_list( idx[0], cuda_res );